Siouxland Forecast: April 12, 2020

 The good news is, tonight we are looking at clear skies and dry conditions.
 But the bad news is, it’s going to get cold out there as we fall to a low of 15 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. to see how much snow parts of Siouxland have gotten today and your full extended forecast.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how much snow parts of Siouxland have gotten today and your full extended forecast.